zoopyserg/automatic-rails-setup/README.md

 # But Why VIM?
 Isn't it too old?
 You know what they say.
 If it ain't broke, don't fix it.

 Plus, I prefer to have an orchestra of small tools that do their small job well.

 Rather than depend on bulky IDEs that don't work.

 When I am working on a social network I honestly don't have time to wait until Rubymine team fixes a bug or creates an adaptor or something.

 I do it myself in VIMscript and move on.

-On that level of programming every second of downtime costs more than Rubymine license.
+On that level of programming, every second of downtime costs more than Rubymine license.

 I've built many websites using this setup.

 Plus VIM is a good tool for developing metaprogramming mindset.